World Digital Library: History and concept

 After almost 20 years without participation, the United States re-established its permanent delegation to the United Nations Educational, Scientific and Cultural Organization (UNESCO) in 2003.
-Dr. James H. Billington, Librarian of Congress, was nominated as a commissioner of the U.S. National Commission to UNESCO and was invited to give a plenary speech at its inaugural conference in June 2005.
+James H. Billington, Librarian of Congress, was nominated as a commissioner of the U.S. National Commission to UNESCO and was invited to give a plenary speech at its inaugural conference in June 2005.
 His speech, entitled A View of the Digital World Library, described a vision in which the rich collections that "institutions, libraries, and museums have preserved could be given back to the world free of charge and in a new form far more universally accessible than any forms that have preceded it."

 Google Inc. became the first partner of this public–private partnership and donated $3 million to support development of the World Digital Library in 2005.

-At the National Commission's 2006 annual conference, Dr. John Van Oudenaren, Senior Advisor for the World Digital Library at the Library of Congress, outlined a project plan for bringing Dr. Billington's vision to fruition.
+At the National Commission's 2006 annual conference, John Van Oudenaren, Senior Advisor for the World Digital Library at the Library of Congress, outlined a project plan for bringing Billington's vision to fruition.
 Foremost was the belief that the World Digital Library should engage partners in planning the four main project areas: technical architecture, selection, governance, and funding.
 This was achieved in December 2006, when 45 national library directors, library technical directors, and cultural and educational representatives from UNESCO met in Paris to discuss the development of the World Digital Library.
 The participants formed working groups to address the special challenges of each of the four project areas.

 The working groups met in the first half of 2007 and included professionals in the field of digital libraries – including computer science, library and information science, Web development, and fundraising.
 The working groups presented their findings to the larger WDL group in July 2007.
 Findings from this planning process were presented at the thirty-fourth session of the UNESCO General Conference in October 2007 in Paris, France.

 In early September 2008, the Organization of American States (OAS) agreed to join with the Library of Congress in developing the World Digital Library.
-Secretary General José Miguel Insulza signed the "Contributor Agreement" with Librarian of Congress, Dr. James Billington, at an OAS headquarters ceremony.
+Secretary General José Miguel Insulza signed the "Contributor Agreement" with Librarian of Congress, James Billington, at an OAS headquarters ceremony.

-The World Digital Library was launched on April 21, 2009 at UNESCO headquarters in Paris, France.
+The World Digital Library was launched on April 21, 2009, at UNESCO headquarters in Paris, France.

+In 2020, the WDL Charter concluded.
+In 2021, the Library of Congress migrated WDL’s collection to its main website, and archived the site that had been at wdl.org.
+As of November 2025, the wdl.org domain is no longer under a library's control, and the collection at the Library of Congress appears to be static.